 The Jubilee Hypothesis

 Have ever wondered when the Messiah Yeshua will return?
-If so, you will probably enjoy this book.

 In 1997, the Holy Spirit revealed to the authors an interpretation of two related passages concerning the year of the Messiah’s return.
 The first revelation was that to interpret Daniel 9:24-27 to mean that the seven weeks are weeks of Jubilees: